 Paperclips: These are used to hold a stack of papers together as I am working on them so they don’t slide around as I write on them.

 Masking Tape: I use this to mark areas for watercolor washes that go under calligraphy and I tape pages on top of guidelines sometimes, depending on the project.
 I use it a lot to play with layout and it is really helpful and handy.

 Ames Lettering Guide: I bought this for maybe $6 with shipping from Amazon (after checking local art shops first!
 Shop local and support small business!).
 It’s a guideline tool initially intended for architecture and plans of that nature.
 It has massively improved the accuracy of my lines and the consistency of my work.
 Check out this article I wrote singing its praises and how the heck to use it.

 I keep two beloved types within reach: a Staedtler white eraser for starting over (I do that a lot) and a small Mono eraser for fine tweaking of lines.

 I hope this post pointed you in the right direction in the land of calligraphy supplies!
+Check out Beginning to Write and Practice to put your tools to good use.
 Any questions or feedback?
 Leave a comment or send me an email!
 Thanks for reading!